Distributed Feedback Control of Multi-Channel Linear Systems: Distributed Observer-Based Certainty Equivalence Control

-The first step in the development of a distributed observer-based feedback system is to devise state feedback laws $u_i = F_i x$, $i \in \mathbf{m}$, which endow the closed loop system $\dot{x} = \left(A +\sum_{i=1}^m B_i F_i\right)x$ with prescribed properties such as stability and/or optimality with respect to some performance index.
-In accordance with certainty equivalence, the next step is to implement instead of state feedback laws $u_i = F_i x$, $i \in \mathbf{m}$, the distributed feedback laws $u_i = F_i x_i$, $i \in \mathbf{m}$, where $x_i$ is agent $i$'s estimate of $x$ generated by a distributed observer.
-Doing this results in the system \eq{ \dot{x} = Ax + \sum_{i=1}^m B_i F_i x_i }
+In analogy with the centralized case, the first step in the development of a distributed observer-based feedback system is to devise state feedback laws $u_i = F_i x$, $i \in \mathbf{m}$, which endow the closed-loop system $\dot{x} = \left(A +\sum_{i=1}^m B_i F_i\right)x$ with prescribed properties such as stability and/or optimality with respect to some performance index.
+This is essentially a centralized design problem since for any $F$ of appropriate size it is easy to construct matrices $F_i$ such that $BF =\sum_{i=1}^m B_i F_i$ where $B = \text{row}\{B_1,B_2,\ldots, B_m\}$.
+Thus centralized control techniques such as spectrum assignment can be used to construct $F_i$ so that the convergence of the state transition matrix of $A+\sum_{i=1}^m B_i F_i$ to zero is as fast as desired.